kringen/kube-spark-cluster/README.md

 kubectl port-forward svc/spark-master --namespace spark 8080:8080
 ```
 This command will forward traffic on http://localhost:8080 to the spark-master service.
 Opening this URL in a browser (from the same machine issuing the kubectl command) should display a page like this: ![Spark Dashboard](../assets/assets/spark-dashboard-1.png)

+## Docker Images
+### spark-base
+Both the master and worker nodes use the same image: [spark-base](docker/spark-base/Dockerfile).
+This image starts with a basic python image and installs some key prerequisites such as:
+* openjdk8-jre
+* Spark
+* Hadoop (Not really a prerequisite)

+In addition, the image installs some libraries commonly used for working with remote storage (Azure Blob and AWS S3).

+### jupyter-spark
+Often times, users of Spark like to use Jupyter notebooks for an interactive development environment.
+Since the notebook server acts as the "spark driver", it must use a kernel that can communicate with the cluster.
+It must also contain the same version of libraries the cluster uses.
+For this reason, a Dockerfile - [jupyter-spark](docker/jupyterhub/Dockerfile) - for use in JupyterHub deployments is included in this repo.
+A separate section has been added for implementing this image in a kubernetes installation.